mertall/QEOT/README.md

 Created 2 preprocessing models, that can be used by any UNIX and LINUX system.

-Also developed an 'understandbaility' metric.
+Also developed an 'understandability' metric.

  Features need to be loaded into a cloud based chatbot model, of any choosing.
 We were using DrQA from Facebook, but could not get it set up properly due to dependency issues.